 By offering children and young people ART, we aim to enable them to manage their disease at home, and maintain their wellbeing so they do not become ill and need to stay in hospital.
 Therefore, the team monitors the number of times patients need to stay in hospital as an indicator of the wellbeing of the patients they support and treat.

-The chart below shows that there has been a significant reduction in the proportion of HIV patients needing to stay at GOSH because of illness, from 25 per cent of patients in 2000 to less than five per cent in 2015.
+The chart below shows that there has been a significant reduction in the proportion of HIV patients needing to stay at GOSH because of illness, from 25.2 per cent of patients in 2000 to 6.7 per cent in 2016.

 The chart also shows our inpatient stay data alongside the average for paediatric HIV services across the UK and Ireland.
-GOSH results are comparable to the national average, with 12.8% of GOSH patients requiring a hospital stay between 2000 and 2014.
+GOSH results are comparable to the national average, with 12.2 per cent of GOSH patients requiring a hospital stay between 2000 and 2014.
 Most importantly, the trend for all services demonstrates the advancements in care that enable most patients to stay well most of the time.